Sutherland Elementary School

 General Regulations for Students

 When arriving after 8:30 a.m., students are to be signed in by a parent.
-They will be issued a “tardy” card to take to their classroom.
+They will be issued a “tardy” slip to take to their classroom.

 When tardiness is necessary, written verification stating reasons for such shall be presented upon arrival.